zynksoftware/Zynk-Workflow/_docs/Sage-50-UK-Connector/Importing-Customers-into-Sage-50-UK.md

 ### Success File
 _Required_
-The name of a file for “successful” imports to be sent to.
+The name of a file for "successful" imports to be sent to.

 ## Zynk Settings
 See [Common Task Settings](common-task-settings)